stakater/IngressMonitorController/docs/Deploying-to-Openshift.md

-# Documentation

-## Deploying to Kubernetes
+# Deploying to Openshift

-Ingress Monitor Controller can be used to watch ingresses in a specific namespace, or all namespaces.
+Ingress Monitor Controller can be used to watch routes in a specific namespace, or all namespaces.
 By default the controller watches in all namespaces.
 To use Ingress Monitor Controller for a specific namespace, the relevant instructions where indicated should be followed.

-### Supported Kubernetes versions
+### Supported Openshift versions

-Ingress Monitor Controller has been tested with Kubernetes version 1.8.x and 1.10.x, and should work with higher versions.
+Ingress Monitor Controller has been tested with Openshift version 3.7.x and 3.9.x, and should work with higher versions.

 ### Enabling

-By default, the controller ignores the ingresses without a specific annotation on it.
-You will need to add the following annotation on your ingresses so that the controller is able to recognize and monitor the ingresses.
+By default, the controller ignores the routes without a specific annotation on it.
+You will need to add the following annotation on your routes so that the controller is able to recognize and monitor the routes.

 ```yaml
 "monitor.stakater.com/enabled": "true"
 ```

-The annotation key is `monitor.stakater.com/enabled` and you can toggle the value of this annotation between `true` and `false` to enable or disable monitoring of that specific ingress.
+The annotation key is `monitor.stakater.com/enabled` and you can toggle the value of this annotation between `true` and `false` to enable or disable monitoring of that specific route.

 ### Configuration